 Employer contributions to complying funds after 30 June 1988 may be exempt from contributions tax if they are made for a funding shortfall that existed at 30 June 1988.
 A fund with such a shortfall may make an application to APRA for a notice approving a pre 1 July 1988 funding tax credit.
-However, specific limits apply to the amount of credit that can reduce a fund's taxable employer contributions figure.
+The provisions were designed to restrict the inappropriate use of funding credits but in practice were ineffective.
+Following the amendment to section 275B, funding credits can now only be applied to discharge pre 1 July 1988 liabilities.
+The applicable amount of pre 1 July 1988 funding tax credits that can be claimed is to be determined in accordance with regulations prescribed by subsection 275B(3).